turingschool/frontend-mod-1-prework/section1/reflection.md

     - choose one book (or equivalent collection of readings) to focus on starting each Sunday

-    - pencil >= 1 hour of reading into my daily schedule
+    - pencil at least one hour of reading into my daily schedule

     - set up a collection of analog reading notes in Turing notebook or other